1.1 Background of the study

 1.50 – 2.49 = Disagree; 1.00 – 1.49 = Strongly Disagree

-From the information gathered, the factors affecting the employability in relation to the education was ranked as agree with the summation mean of 2.99.
-Moreover, the industry related recognitions as well as awards are significant and the most visible as revealed with a mean of 3.94 which was ranked as strongly agreed.
-Therefore, with the recognition and awards, the graduates is then sure with the employment and can affirm that he/she is sure of being employed within a short while.
+From the information gathered, the factors affecting employability in relation to education were ranked as agree with the summation mean of 2.99.
+Moreover, the industry-related recognitions and awards are significant and the most visible, as revealed with a mean of 3.94, which was ranked as strongly agreed.
+Therefore, with recognition and awards, the graduates are then sure of their employment and can affirm that he/she is sure of being employed within a short while.

 4.3 Summary

-Therefore, sweeping the demographic transformation across Oman as a country will place a higher pressure on the private as well as government department in order to initiate and enhance creative resolutions to the integrate, educate as well as retain the rapidly transforming and different working population in the country.
+Therefore, sweeping the demographic transformation across Oman as a country will place a higher pressure on the private as well as government departments in order to initiate and enhance creative resolutions to integrate, educate as well as retain the rapidly transforming and different working population in the country.

 5.1 Conclusion

-Most of the employers in the labour market do not provide an intensive eyeing to the graduates demographic profile of the individuals applying to be employed.
-The profile such as gender, age as well as religion does not influence the abilities of the graduate applying for a position in the company and does to affect the workability of the graduate.
-In regards to the physical appearance of the graduate, the study conducted showed that proper hygiene and grooming plays an essential role as they are integral segment of the graduate’s property.
-Moreover, from the research done, other significant elements attained and that affects the employability is the soft competence of the graduate since they provides the positive influence to the graduate applicants.
-On the other hand, the work experience of the graduate is very vital in the hiring of the graduates as it gives the necessary information on the way the applicant does his/her work.
+Most employers in the labour market do not provide an intensive eyeing of the graduates’ demographic profile of the individuals applying to be employed.
+Profiles such as gender, age, and religion do not influence the abilities of the graduate applying for a position in the company and do not affect the workability of the graduate.
+In regards to the physical appearance of the graduate, the study conducted showed that proper hygiene and grooming play an essential role as they are integral segments of the graduate’s property.
+Moreover, from the research done, another significant element attained that affects employability is the soft competence of the graduate since they provide a positive influence to the graduate applicants.
+On the other hand, the work experience of the graduate is vital in hiring them as it gives the necessary information on the way the applicant does his/her work.

 5.2 Recommendation

-Dependent on the findings as well as conclusion of the research on the factors affecting the graduate’s employability in the labor market in Oman, the research of therefore recommends that;
+Dependent on the findings as well as the conclusion of the research on the factors affecting the graduate’s employability in the labour market in Oman, the research, therefore, recommends that;

-1. The graduates from Oman should focus on the development as well as enhancement of the curriculum to ensure that the students improve on their professional appearance particularly in relation to proper grooming and hygiene.
+- The graduates from Oman should focus on the development and enhancement of the curriculum to ensure that the students improve their professional appearance, particularly in relation to proper grooming and hygiene.

-2. Moreover, the institutions must create communicating seminars which would enhance the soft competence that are required by the employers in Oman.
-This should be done through the colleges involving the learners to the industry related organizations as well as leadership training in order to advance and raise the self-confidence of the students.
+- Moreover, the institutions must create communication seminars which would enhance the soft competence that is required by employers in Oman.
+This should be done through the colleges involving the learners in industry-related organizations as well as leadership training in order to advance and raise the self-confidence of the students.

-3. Finally, the students should involve in the corporate social activities which better their chances in the employability in the labour market.
+- Finally, the students should be involved in corporate social activities, which better their chances of employability in the labour market.

 References